 FYI

-The F.Y.I component of the Department of Pharmacology Intranet is a comprehensive database of information.
-This should be your first stop if you are looking for information, forms, procedures...
+The F.Y.I component of the Department of Pharmacology Intranet is an excellent place to start.
+This should be your first stop if you are looking for information, forms, and procedures...

 What if I have more questions?